Gearbox Basics | Material Handling Applications Requiring Precise Start and Stop Points Using an AC Induction Motor

 An incorrectly sized product or choosing the wrong style product can lead to product failure, incorrectly fitting the envelope, or even not meeting your precise positioning needs.
 There are a few things you can do to make sure you’re covering all your bases.
 Don’t be afraid to research similar applications out there.
 This can give you an idea of what you’re looking for and what the solution looks like that may meet your needs.
 Working with an expert with experience designing systems like the application you’re looking for can help assure the final design will meet your needs.

 Gearboxes are just one component of a drive system of an indexer or coil car.
 The gearbox is important because it creates the torque necessary for precise movement and stops.
-Choosing a higher quality gearbox, like a helical style gearbox, can deliver high efficiency and high precision to your application.
+Choosing a higher quality gearbox, like a helical-style gearbox, can deliver high efficiency and high precision to your application.
 When you are designing a material handling system requiring precise starting and stopping points with intermittent motion, it’s best to partner with the experts.
 As you research the needs for your application, look for similar applications and talk to engineers to learn about the possibilities.

 Learn the basics of choosing an AC induction motor for your intermittent motion project.
 We take you through considerations as look at electromechanical motor options.